The Org Topologies MADE method introduces Elevating Katas to get change going.

 Incremental Improvement: Each iteration builds on the last, gradually increasing proficiency and confidence.

-Systems-Level Focus: They often address underlying organizational structures—like governance models, role definitions, and multi-team events—to improve end-to-end product delivery.
+Systems-Level Focus: They often address underlying organizational design elements—like governance models, role definitions, and multi-team events—to improve end-to-end product delivery.

 Empowering Teams and Leaders: By embedding these katas, organizations empower members at all levels to take ownership, adapt quickly, and focus on value.